 This attractive sleeve was issued in Portugal for an EP that collected four singles sides: In The Ghetto and Any Day Now on side 1 with If I Can Dream and Charro on Side 2.
 While extended-play albums did last into the early ’70s in a few countries, such items are almost always rather rare records.

-The July 12, 1959, issue of Rolling Stone (#37) gave Elvis the cover and feature story.
-Titled “Elvis Presley On Set: You Won’t Ask Elvis Anything Too Deep?” by William Otterburn-Hall, it addressed Presley on the set of his latest move, Change Of Habit.
+The July 12, 1969, issue of Rolling Stone (#37) gave Elvis the cover and feature story.
+Titled “Elvis Presley On Set: You Won’t Ask Elvis Anything Too Deep?” by William Otterburn-Hall, it addressed Presley on the set of his latest movie, Change Of Habit.

 Like so many other artists that publisher/editor Jann Wenner did not find hip, Elvis was treated ironically and somewhat condescendingly: